umangborad123/Online-Banking-with-Java-Spring-Boot-Angular-2/README.md

 # Online Banking with Java, Spring Boot, Angular 2

-Developed an Banking website which lets you deposit or withdraw money, schedule an appointment with a banker, view bank statements, transfer money between primary or savings account or with other customer.
+Developed an Banking website which lets you deposit or withdraw money, make an appointment with a banker, view bank statements, transfer money between primary or savings account or with other customer.

 Created two separate server: